telegraphic/postx/README.md

 1. Use $(l, m)$ direction cosines of the target from the phase center.
 Useful for making 2D images around the phase center.
 Remember $(l, m)$ are cartesian coordinates, not spherical.

-2. Use the hourangle and declination ($H$, $d$) of the target from the phase center.
+2. Use the hourangle and declination $(H, d)$ of the target from the phase center.
 Useful for pointing at a Celestial source with known RA/DEC, or za/az.

 In both instances, the geometric delay is found from the W-component: